Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Introduction

-In this paper, we compare five algorithms for target tracking using distributed particle filtering (DPF) based on belief consensus (BC): four traditional BC algorithms (standard belief consensus (SBC) \cite{Farahmand2011}, randomized gossip (RG) \cite{Ustebay2011}, broadcast gossip (BG) \cite{Liu2009}, and metropolis belief consensus (MBC) \cite{Hlinka2012}), and one novel algorithm based on belief propagation (BP).
 To the best of our knowledge, this is the first study where these methods are compared in a common setting.
-According to our simulation study, DPF-MBC is the fastest in loopy graphs, while DPF-BP in tree graphs (typical for tunnel-like environments).
+According to our simulation study, DPF-MBC is the fastest in loopy graphs, while DPF-BP is the fastest in tree graphs (typical for tunnel-like environments).
 Moreover, we found that BC-based DPF methods have lower communication overhead than data flooding only in sparse networks.

 The rest of this paper is organized as follows.
 In Section \ref{sec:overview}, we review centralized target tracking.
-In Section \ref{sec:dtrack}, we describe five BC algorithms for PF-based distributed target tracking, including the novel DPF-BP.
+In Section \ref{sec:dtrack}, we describe five BC algorithms for PF-based distributed target tracking, including the novel based on BP.
 Simulation results are shown in Section \ref{sec:sim}.
 Finally, Section \ref{sec:conc} provides our conclusions and suggestions for future work.